Exploring Supervision Program

 What happens at workshops?

 Our workshops are interactive events.
 We work with you to identify your key issues and challenges, and to put you in touch with the latest research and best practice techniques.
 We get you to do quite a lot of small group work, where you share your experiences with colleagues, work through case studies and identify possible means of improving your supervisory practice.
-(To help this process along we have lots of real coffee and nice tea on hand.)

 Who can attend workshops - only current HDR supervisors?